Miles Obodo

-Miles Szymon Odafe Obodo is an English professional footballer who plays as a forward for the Reading Academy.
+Miles Szymon Odafe Obodo is an English professional footballer who plays as a forward for Southern League Premier Division South club Basingstoke Town on loan from Farnham Town.

 Career

 Obodo joined Swindon Town at 14 years old and made his Football League debut during a 1–0 away defeat to Bradford City, replacing Saidou Khan with 13 minutes remaining.
+He featured a further 5 times from then making three starts in the EFL trophy.